williamsouef/FitSafe/README.md

 #  Runner App

-- Runner travel that track the kilometers progression of your shoes.
+- App for the serious Runner who want to track the kilometers progression if their shoes.

 ## Technologies Used
 - Swift